shirfilo/r1_r2s_rel_toolbox/README.md

 2) TV_path:   Path to a Nifti of a R2* map (in **units [1/sec]**, with **the same resolusion and in the same space** as the R1 map).

-3) Seg_path:   Path to a Nifti of a brain segmentation or a ROI mask (with **the same resolusion and in the same space** as the qMRI map).
+3) Seg_path:   Path to a Nifti of a brain segmentation or a ROI mask (with **the same resolusion and in the same space** as the R1 map).
 The software will calculate the r1-r2* relaxivities for all ROIs (with lables other than zero) in the segmentation file.

 4) save_fig:   1/0 depending on whether or the user would like to save the output (1) or not (0).